 Statistical image reconstruction in X-Ray computed tomography yields large-scale regularized linear least-squares problems with nonnegativity bounds, where the memory footprint of the operator is a concern.
-Discretizing images in cylindrical coordinates results in significant memory savings but deteriorates the conditioning of the operator.
+Discretizing images in cylindrical coordinates results in significant memory savings, and allows parallel operator-vector products without on-the-fly computation of the operator, without necessarily decreasing image quality.
+However, it deteriorates the conditioning of the operator.
 We improve the Hessian conditioning by way of a block-circulant scaling operator and we propose a strategy to handle nondiagonal scaling in the context of projected-directions methods for bound-constrained problems.
 We describe our implementation of the scaling strategy using two algorithms: TRON, a trust-region method with exact second derivatives, and L-BFGS-B, a linesearch method with a limited-memory quasi-Newton Hessian approximation.
 We compare our approach with one where a change of variable is made in the problem.
-On two reconstruction problems, our approach converges faster than the change of variable approach, and achieves much tighter accuracy than a first-order method.
+On two reconstruction problems, our approach converges faster than the change of variable approach, and achieves much tighter accuracy in terms of optimality residual than a first-order method.

 Paru en août 2019 , 22 pages